-The Notes will be retired prior to the Maturity Date on the earlier to occur, if any, of (a) the Early Redemption Date or (b) the Payment Date on which the aggregate Class Principal Balance of all outstanding Notes is otherwise reduced to zero.
-If on such date a Class of RCR Notes is outstanding, all amounts payable on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes entitled to receive those amounts, as further described under "Description of the Notes - Termination Dates."
-Fannie Mae, as holder of the Ownership Certificate, may Early Redemption Option..... direct the Issuer to redeem the Notes on any Payment Date on or after the earlier to occur of (x) the Payment Date on which the aggregate unpaid principal balance of the Reference Obligations is less than or equal to 10% of the Cut-off Date Balance and (y) the Payment Date in March 2027, by paying an amount equal to the outstanding Class Principal Balance of the Notes, plus accrued and unpaid interest and all unpaid fees, expenses and indemnities of the Indenture Trustee, Exchange Administrator, Custodian, Investment Agent and Delaware Trustee (the "Early Redemption Option").
+Fannie Mae, as holder of the Ownership Certificate, may direct the Issuer to redeem the Notes on any Payment Date on or after the earlier to occur of (x) the Payment Date on which the aggregate unpaid principal balance of the Reference Obligations is less than or equal to 10% of the Cut-off Date Balance and (v) the Payment Date in January 2028, by paying an amount equal to the outstanding Class Principal Balance of the Notes, plus accrued and unpaid interest and all unpaid fees, expenses and indemnities of the Indenture Trustee, Exchange Administrator, Custodian, Investment Agent and Delaware Trustee (the "Early Redemption Option").
 If on the Early Redemption Date a Class of RCR Notes is outstanding, all principal and interest amounts that are payable by the Issuer on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes.

-See "Description of the Notes - Early Redemption Option".
+See "Description of the Notes - Early Redemption Option."